 Diet apps and subscriptions like Weight Watchers (WW) and Noom are so expensive.
 And trying to diet by yourself can be a challenging situation.

-If you are in search of a cheaper diet app, then let us introduce you to Healthi (previously branded iTrackBites.)
+If you are searching for a cheaper diet app, let us introduce you to Healthi (previously branded iTrackBites.)

 - How to cancel Weight Watchers subscriptions on your Apple iPhone or Android phone